appsmithorg/appsmith-docs/website/docs/reference/widgets/json-form.md

 * [Source data exceeds 50 fields](/help-and-support/troubleshooting-guide/widget-errors#source-data-exceeds-50-fields)

-If you run into any other issues while working with the widget, check out the guide on [widget errors guide](/help-and-support/troubleshooting-guide/widget-errors).
-If the guide doesn't cover your issue,  please connect with **support@appsmith.com** or raise your query on the [Discord Server](https://discord.com/invite/rBTTVJp).
+If you encounter other issues while working with the widget, see [widget errors](/help-and-support/troubleshooting-guide/widget-errors).
+If the guide doesn't cover your issue, contact the [support team](mailto:support@appsmith.com).